Theory of Operation

 • Combining multiple SDS file records with the same timeslot value.

-The same timeslot connects different SDS file records.
-It is therefore useful to use the same timeslot for the recording of one iteration of a DSP or ML algorithm.
+The same timeslot connects different SDS file data blocks.
+It is useful to use the same timeslot for the recording of data blocks in different data streams for one iteration of a DSP or ML algorithm.
 In most cases the granularity of an RTOS tick (typically 1ms) is a good choice for a timeslot resolution.

 sds: Start of the SDS format description